-The Report of the Board of Trustees, including the Auditor's Report and the statement of accounts for the year ended 31 December 2022, were distributed to all members with the AGM Notice.
-There being no questions or concerns raised, the content of these documents was therefore adopted by the attendees of the meeting.
+The Report of the Board of Trustees, including the Auditor's Report and the statement of accounts for the year ended 31 December 2023, were distributed to all members with the AGM Notice.
+There being no questions or concerns raised, the content of these documents was proposed for adoption by Mr. C van Wyk and seconded by Ms. A Sarria.